Oliva reticularis: Description

 The length of the shell varies between 25 mm and 46 mm.
+The species was originally described by Lamarck in 1811 in Annales du Muséum National d'Histoire Naturelle, volume 16, pages 300–328, at page 314 (species 16).

 Distribution

 This species occurs in the Caribbean Sea, the Gulf of Mexico and in the Atlantic Ocean off the Bermudas and northern Brazil.